PoslavskySV/rings/README.md

 [![Build Status](https://circleci.com/gh/PoslavskySV/r2.0x.svg?style=shield&circle-token=2db6894ad742a4f5147d1a3089ec91d4c637a7c3)](https://circleci.com/gh/PoslavskySV/r2.0x)

 # Rings: efficient Java/Scala library for polynomial rings

-`Rings` provides very efficient implementation of polynomial algebra for both univariate and multivariate cases over arbitrary coefficient rings.
-It uses asymptotically fast algorithms for basic algebraic operations as well as for advanced methods like GCDs and polynomial factorization and gives performance comparable or sometimes even better than well known solutions like `Singular`/`Maple`/`Mathematica`.
+`Rings` provide very efficient implementation of both univariate and multivariate polynomial algebra over arbitrary coefficient rings.
+It use asymptotically fast algorithms for basic algebraic operations as well as for advanced methods like GCDs and polynomial factorization and give performance comparable (or even better in some cases) to well known solutions like `Singular`/`NTL`/ `FLINT`/`Maple`/`Mathematica`.

 Highlighted features of `Rings` are: